bayinfosys/bayinfosys.github.io/_posts/2026-01-01-70-training-commodity.md

 layout: article
 date: 2026-05-20
 title: "When Training is a Commodity"
-seo_title: "When AI Training is a Commodity: Every Organisation Becomes a Model Provider"
+seo_title: "Should You Train Your Own Model?
+What Changes When Training Gets Cheap"
 description: "Inference is already a commodity.
 Training is next.
 When it arrives, every organisation that has spent the intervening period curating its own data will have a model.
 The AI provider will be as unremarkable as the web host."
 keywords: ["ai commodity", "foundation models", "open weight models", "machine learning training", "ai strategy", "digital twin ai", "private ai", "data moat", "ai competitive advantage"]
 topic: "Product & Strategy"
 last_modified_at: 2026-05-20